-Physical exam reveals certain characteristics that are typical with OA.
-Moving the joint results in a crackling/crunching noise, that sounds like the cereal Rice Krispies, and is known as crepitus.
+Physical exam reveals certain characteristics that are typical of OA.
+Moving the joint results in a crackling/crunching noise, that sounds like the cereal Rice Krispies and is known as crepitus.
 Arthritic joints are sometimes not able to move through a full range of motion.
-For example, a person with knee OA may not be able to fully straighten the leg fully.
+For example, a person with knee OA may not be able to straighten the leg fully.

 Laboratory tests alone do not diagnose OA but assist in the diagnosis and help rule out any other disease processes.
 If there is fluid in the joint, it may be removed.
 This procedure can help relieve some of the pressure associated with the excess fluid.
 The fluid is typically examined under a microscope to help rule out any other diseases that mimic arthritis such as gout.

 Mr. X is a 66-year-old carpet installer who has been retired for 10 years.
-He has been experiencing progressive pain in both of his knees but the right knee is more bothersome than the left.
-Over the last two months the pain has been less responsive to over the counter pain medications.
+He has been experiencing progressive pain in both of his knees, but the right knee is more bothersome than the left.
+Over the last two months, the pain has been less responsive to over the counter pain medications.
 He complains of his knees being stiff for approximately 30 minutes when waking in the morning and for about five minutes after getting up from a seated position during the day.
 Walking more than 30 minutes is difficult due to pain.
 Pain is increased with squatting, kneeling and going down stairs.
 He claims more severe symptoms on cold or very humid days.
 He decides to make a visit to his nurse practitioner.

 The patient is 5’9” and 225 pounds with a body mass index of 33.2.
 He was noted to walk with a slightly antalgic gait.
-The clinical exam shows boney enlargement and tenderness of both knees and he cannot extend his right knee beyond 120 degrees, but can fully extend the left knee.
+The clinical exam shows boney enlargement and tenderness of both knees and he cannot extend his right knee beyond 120 degrees but can fully extend the left knee.
 There is a slight genu varum of both knees suggesting that the medial compartments of the knees are involved.
 Crepitus is noted in both knees and tenderness in noted over the joint line in the knee.
 An x-ray shows joint space narrowing and medial osteophytes.

-Weight loss can significant reduce the pain and disability from OA by reducing the load that excess weight puts on the joints.
+Weight loss can significantly reduce the pain and disability from OA by reducing the load that excess weight puts on the joints.
 Weight loss is accomplished through a combination of diet and exercise.
 Physical therapists or exercise specialists teach how to exercise safely, while a dietitian aids with dietary interventions for weight loss.

 Exercise can help OA in a variety of ways.
 Exercise decreases pain and improves functioning.
 It improves the strength of the muscles around the arthritic joint, which reduces strain on the joint resulting in pain control and improvement in function.
 Exercise can also aid in weight loss, a key element of reducing symptoms of OA.

 Different types of exercises are important in the treatment of OA.
 Aerobic exercise - such as biking, swimming, walking and water aerobics - is important not only for the treatment of OA but also for general health.
-Flexibility training or stretching exercises reduces stiffness and helps improve function.
+Flexibility training or stretching exercises reduce stiffness and helps improve function.
 Strength training keeps the muscles strong to support the joints.

 Physical and occupational therapists can be extremely important in the treatment of OA.
-They can assist in strengthen the muscles, improving flexibility and non-drug means of pain control such as ultrasound or heat/cold treatments.
+They can assist in strengthening the muscles, improving flexibility and providing non-drug means of pain control such as ultrasound or heat/cold treatments.
 OA is a profound contributor to disability and improving the home environment promotes function and safety.
 Occupational therapists provide home assessments.
 Home assessments can help maximize the safety of the home while implemented interventions to make the home safer.
-Bars in the bathroom, next to the toilet and in the shower or bathtub are examples of home interventions carried out by occupational therapists.
+Bars in the bathroom, next to the toilet and in the shower or bathtub, are examples of home interventions carried out by occupational therapists.

 Heat and cold treatments are helpful for patients with OA.
 Cold treatment decreases inflammation and reduces pain.
 It is best to apply cold in a moldable form such as a bag of frozen peas for no more than twenty minutes at a time and watch for any complications associated with cold such as any red or white patches on the skin or if the area becomes completely numb.